keq-request/keq/README.md

 const body = await response.json()
 ```

 ###### `Keq` won't auto parse body, if response.status is 204.
-The HTTP 204 No Content success status response code indicates that server has fulfilled the request but does not need to return an entity-body, and might want to return updated metainformation.
+The HTTP 204 No Content success status response code indicates that server has fulfilled the request but does not need to return an entity-body, and might want to return updated metainformation

 ### Setting header fields